 A level Psychology has become an increasingly popular choice among students in the UK in recent years and was introduced at Oxford High School in 2005.
 Although a relatively new subject, it is a successful one.
 In 2007, one third of the students at Oxford High School who studied the subject at A2 enjoyed it so much that they applied to read Psychology at University.
 In 2008, all Psychology AS students chose to continue studying the subject at A2 level in Year 13.

 This club provides the opportunity for all year groups to find out more about Psychology.
-It is held during a lunch-break (dates advertised on Daily Digest); sometimes sessions are run by Dr Squire and sometimes by Sixth Form Psychology Students.
-This year activities have included testing short term memories, investigating visual illusions such as the Necker cube, taster lessons in AS Psychology and hearing about the Year 13 A level investigations.
+It is held during a lunch-break (dates advertised on Daily Digest); sometimes sessions are run by Ms Torbrand and sometimes by Sixth Form Psychology Students.
+This term’s activities include criminal profiling, discussing whether criminals are ‘born’ or ‘made’, testing our personalities, testing short term memories, discussing the power of uniforms, and investigating the matching hypothesis for romantic relationships!

 Some Psychology Club sessions are aimed at Sixth formers who would like to find out more about Psychology (or broaden their A level knowledge), discuss topical studies and issues in psychology, read popular psychology books or help organise psychology events in school.

-Books discussed so far have included “Blink” by Malcolm Gladwell, “Stumbling on Happiness” by Daniel Gilbert (Royal Society Science Book of the Year 2007) “Outliers” by Malcolm Gladwell and “Bad Science” by Ben Goldacre.
+Books discussed so far have included “Blink” and “Outliers” by Malcolm Gladwell, “Stumbling on Happiness” by Daniel Gilbert (Royal Society Science Book of the Year 2007) and “Bad Science” by Ben Goldacre.
+We are currently reading “The Psychopath Test”, by Jon Ronson.
 Come along and discuss whether you find the books entertaining or irritating!
 You don’t have to have finished the book, you just need to be interested in it.

 Dr S. B. Squire